 11. Wear a fanny pack

 A fanny pack or “traveler’s pack” may sound like a dead giveaway that you’re a tourist, but these once-nerdy items have come back into style thanks to their ability to keep you zipped up and hands-free.
+Plus, some museums no longer allow large backpacks inside so these are a great way to carry your items.
 You can also try a discreet “money belt,” which hides under your clothes, if you are mainly carrying small items.
 For women who prefer purses, try a small, cross-body style that zips or securely buckles closed, so that no items can fall out or be easily lifted.

 12. Use the hotel’s deadbolt, chain and safe

 Once you’re inside your hotel room, utilize both the deadbolt and door chain.
-The hotel safe is also the best place to store valuables, from your passport to jewelry along with that extra cash.
+The hotel safe is also the best place to store valuables, from your electronics to jewelry to passports along with that extra cash.